 While the most people who visit can not but feel connection and respect for this timeless land , some of us behave just like simple idiots.

 Amongst the rock formations is a special circularly shaped arrangement of rocks that existed here for millennia.
-I could not believe that someone would make a camp fire on the top of it or make U-turn with 4 WD and in the process leave deep tire marks rearranging the surface of the rocks.
+I could not believe that someone would choose to make a camp fire on the top of it and drive 4 WD vehicle over it , leaving deep tire marks imprint behind and rearrange the surface of the rocks.

 I simply don’t understand it and I am angered by the lack of respect that some people display for this special land which obviously needs our protection and it seems that we need to rethink current access rules for recreational 4WD vehicles.